cal-id/emmytest/benchmarking/README.md

 Within each container directory:
 - `benchmarking.go` is a go script that is compiled into an executable program that will run the given protocol.
-    - e.g. `ZKP_schnorr -N 16 -L 128` records the time for a single run of the ZKP_schnorr protocol with key size (N=16, L=128)
+    - e.g. `$ ZKP_schnorr -N 16 -L 128` records the time for a single run of the ZKP_schnorr protocol with key size (N=16, L=128)
     - It takes cli input parameters including key size.
     - Each execution will return a line of 'csv' output with the input parameters and the time it took to run.
-    - These are compiled and added to $PATH in the 'Installation' section below.
+    - These are compiled and added to `$PATH` in the 'Installation' section below.
 - `basic_test.sh` is a bash script that iterates over all key sizes, executing the above protocol and combining the results into 'csv' in stdout.
 - `outputs_and_analysis/basic_output[1,2,3].csv` is the output from running `./basic_test.sh`.
 There are three because three repeats were done for each test.
 - `outputs_and_analysis/analysis.[nb,cdf,pdf]` is a mathematica notebook plotting a graph for each repeat of the results.